Hospitals & Services

 Before applying please ensure that you meet the funding eligibility requirements:

-CDHB nurses must have successfully completed PDRP (senior nurses exempt).
+CDHB and Pegasus nurses must have successfully completed PDRP (senior nurses exempt).

 All applicants must be registered as a nurse or a nurse practitioner under the Health Practitioners Competence Assurance Act (2003)